Sid-Bhatia-0/SimpleCollisions.jl/README.md

 end
 ```

-`StdLine` is a line segment aligned with the world x-axes centered at the origin.
+`StdLine` is a line segment centered at the origin and aligned with the world x-axes.
 It requires only one field - a `half_length`.

 <img src="https://github.com/Sid-Bhatia-0/PhysicsPrimitives2D.jl/raw/master/docs/assets/img/StdLine.svg" width="360px">